Manufactured By Pharmanex

 For this you get:

-But none of the expensive and efficious hormone precursors (other than soy isoflavones) such as those contained in Total Balance.
-The additional 20 mg of isoflavones (over regular Lifepak) is a good move and is the best part of these extras in this Women's version.
+But none of the important hormone precursors (other than soy isoflavones).
+The additional 20 mg of isoflavones (over 'LifePak regular') is a important inclusion.

 The Lifepak ‘Prime’ version disappointingly does virtually nothing to address prostate health which a primary consideration for men over 40 – the male target market for ‘Prime’.
 The only prostate nutrient it contains is a tiny 5mg of lycopene which is already in Lifepak regular.

 ‘Prime’ gives you 7 extra ingredients for almost $13.00 more.
 These are good nutrients that I believe should be in Lifepak regular to begin with (without any additional cost!):

 NOTE: Co Q10 is an extremely expensive ingredient – at the time of writing there’s a worldwide shortage.
 Perhaps the pre-determined price point, to which LifePak is formulated, does not allow for enough CoQ10?

 Many studies have shown that the bioavailability of Co Q10 is 5 - 10 %.
 Based on this the 20 mg in 'LifePak Prime' isn’t enough.
 Only around 1 to 2 mg will be absorbed and this falls short of the established 5 mg needed from our daily diet.